+(Chiang, 2012), (Hasler et al, 2011)

-The MIRA tuning algorithm (Chiang, 2012)26; (Hasler et al, 2011)27 was inspired by the passive-aggressive algorithms of Koby Crammer, and their application to structured prediction by Ryan MacDonald.
+This tuning algorithm was inspired by the passive-aggressive algorithms of Koby Crammer, and their application to structured prediction by Ryan MacDonald.
 After decoding each sentence, MIRA updates the weights only if the metric ranks the output sentence with respect to a (pseudo-)reference translation differently from the model.